CumulusNetworks/docs/content/cumulus-linux/Layer-3/Redistribute-Neighbor.md

 4. FRRouting is configured to import routes from kernel table 10.

-5. A route-map is used to control which routes from table 10 are imported.
+5. A route-map is used to controls which routes from table 10 are imported.

 6. In FRRouting these routes are imported as *table* routes.

-7. BGP, OSPF and so forth are then configured to redistribute the table 10 routes.
+7. BGP, OSPF and so forthon, are then configured to redistribute the table 10 routes.

 ## <span>Example Configuration</span>